Denmark Copy link

 Forward Look Copy link

+The Spanish Government is set to continue its work on implementing the EU AI Act and its National AI Strategy in collaboration with industry.
 An International Advisory Council on Artificial Intelligence has been set up with key leading industry figures, and the Government plans to continue consulting with this body throughout the implementation of the National AI Strategy in 2024-2025.
 The Spanish AI Supervision Agency (AESIA) is currently being recruited and set up to start its mandate as Spain’s AI regulator.

 Spain is also set to bolster AI’s underpinning infrastructure, with the MareNostrum 5 supercomputer due to become operational in 2025, in addition to launching the Spanish language foundation model ‘ALIA’ in the same year.
 Recognising the cyber security risks attached to AI development and deployment, a Cybersecurity Law will be introduced to create a clear framework and improve the protection of information systems, networks and data.